Driving Better Health Outcomes for Asian Americans, Native Hawaiians and Pacific Islanders (AsA-NHPI)

-Similar to other communities of color, there exist tremendous disparities in health outcomes and indicators among the Asian community in America.
+Similar to other communities of color, there exist tremendous disparities in health outcomes and indicators among the AsA-NHPI community.
 Disproportionate burdens of health conditions affecting this population across the United States include cancer, cardiovascular disease, diabetes, hepatitis B, and osteoporosis.

-The Center will provide a common place for research, education and clinical care support allowing disparate faculty, staff, community members and trainees to share ideas and common resources.
+The Center will provide a common place for research, education, and clinical care support, allowing disparate faculty, staff, community members, and trainees to share ideas and common resources.
 Currently, there is a lack of resources and community.
-In particular, given the nature of Asian Health research, multi-disciplinary groups are needed.
-At Stanford, no other centers are significantly investigating and developing educational/clinical care for Asians.
-Stanford has advantages over other Universities in this area of health research, education and care due to unique patient, faculty/staff and student Demographics, Disease, Epidemiologic/Health economics and humanities expertise.
+In particular, given the nature of AsA-NHPI health research, multi-disciplinary groups are needed.
+At Stanford, no other centers are significantly investigating and developing educational/clinical care for AsA-NHPI populations.
+Stanford has advantages over other universities in this area of health research, education, and care due to unique patient, faculty/staff, and student demographics, as well as disease, epidemiologic/health economics, and humanities expertise.

 - To increase research and knowledge in Asian and Asian American, Native Hawaiian and Pacific Islander health.

 - To educate patients, providers, and the community about the health needs of Asians and Asian Americans, Native Hawaiians and Pacific Islanders.

-- To improve the culturally sensitive an evidence-based delivery of healthcare to Asians and Asian Americans, Native Hawaiians and Pacific Islanders.
+- To improve the culturally sensitive and evidence-based delivery of healthcare to Asians and Asian Americans, Native Hawaiians and Pacific Islanders.